HL232/bme590final/README.md

 ![alt text](https://github.com/HL232/bme590final/blob/read-me/BME%20Software%20Final.jpg)

+## How to run this project:
+ 1. Clone or download this repo locally.
+ 2. Access the GUI by...
+ 3. From the GUI, you can upload images, download images, process images, etc
+ 4. To access our web server, **The server is running at http://vcm-7308.vm.duke.edu:5000/ blahblahblah** The server handles POST and GET requests as defined in the `img_processor_web_server.py` file

+ **IMPORTANT: We are using mLab for our MongoDB database.
+The free tier only gives us 500 MB of storage.
+When we get to 300 MB our application slows down.
+When we store more than 500 MB of data, our application crashes.
+IF THE SERVER GOES DOWN, OR IF mLab FILLS UP, CONTACT STEPHEN (stephen.xu@duke.edu)**

 ## What's included in this repo:
  + `tests` folder - This contains all the unit testing python files
  + `docs, Makefile, conf.py, index.rst, make.bat` - these files are used to produce auto generated sphinx documentation